JJBR13/Justin-Brown-milestone-project-one/README.md

 - [Unsplash](https://unsplash.com/), [Pexels](https://www.pexels.com/), [Pixabay](https://pixabay.com/photos/search/): Open resources to get media files, such as images throughout the site.
 - [Coding.tools](https://coding.tools/hex-to-rgba): Allow for the simple conversion of Hex to RGBA colors.

-- Flat Icon (<a href="https://www.flaticon.com/free-icons/camper" title="camper icons">Camper icons created by Freepik - Flaticon</a>): this allowed the camper van icon to be used and imported, creating the company logo and favicon.

 ## Credit

 - Monika Patel: the design layout for the "Feel The Wanderlust" gallery is located within the index.html [Find Here](https://codepen.io/IamMonikaPatel/pen/yqGKgj)